Code-Institute-Submissions/ctoweyburke-school_managment_ms3/README.md

 - The entire website code was written based on the tutorial on the backend development milestone project by [Code Institute](https://codeinstitute.net)

--   The full-screen background image came from [Shutterstock](https://www.shutterstock.com/image-vector/set-pink-white-transparent-confetti-helium-1122183473)

 - [Materalize](https://materializecss.com/): Materialize site used for a variety of code - Card Panels, buttons, forms, Javascript Side Nav and Nav Bar.

 ### Content